macbre/query-digest/README.md

 ## Visualizing the data flow

-`query-digest` can generated TSV file that can be consumed by [`data-flow-graph`](https://github.com/macbre/data-flow-graph).
+`query-digest` can generate TSV file that can be consumed by [`data-flow-graph`](https://github.com/macbre/data-flow-graph).
 Simply follow these three steps:

 * run `query_digest` with `--data-flow` option
 * copy generated TSV and pasted it on [Gist](https://gist.github.com/)